JosephJohnAlexander/Codesans/README.md

 	Characters from E000 to E005 are numbers I designed for hexadecimal, because I think the glyph of numbers from 0 to 9, and glyphs of latin alphabets from A to F, are different.
-Character E006 is designed for indicating hexadecimal number system, if you want to use a single symbol to indicate hexadecimal number system.
+Character E006 is designed for indicating hexadecimal number system, I defined it as the single character symbol that indicates the hexadecimal number system.